py-why/pywhy-graphs/CONTRIBUTING.md

 ### Testing Changes Locally With Poetry

 With poetry installed, we have included a few convenience functions to check your code.
 These checks must pass and will be checked by the PR's continuous integration services.
+You can install the various different developer dependencies with poetry:

+    poetry install --with style, docs, test

 Check code formatting with black: